linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/14 International Macro Policy Coordination.md

 governments have different points of bliss.

-14.5 A GAME THEORY DEMONSTRATION OF THE GAINS FROM COORDINATION
+## 14.5 A Game Theory Demonstration of the Gains from Coordination

 !e Stackleberg and Nash solutions illustrated by the Hamada diagram are demonstrations of the results of